Aniket-pd/HapticCommunicator/README.md

 Switch between these views using the top tab bar in `HomeView`.

 When the app launches for the first time an onboarding walk-through explains these modes and how to interact with each screen.
+For a hands-on demonstration of each page, see [Docs/OnboardingTutorial.md](Docs/OnboardingTutorial.md).

 ## Usage Basics